 AI, progress & app workflow

-A practical note on How to use no-upload planning tools without turning progress into pressure for a quiet evening when the person wants to reset without chasing a result, written with realistic expectations and a specific next step.
+A practical note on Progress use: no-upload planning tools for a quiet evening when the person wants to reset without chasing a result, written with realistic expectations and a specific next step.

 Direct answer